mauritsmaks/maurits-portfolio/content/work/guiding.md

 {{< youtube LbDcz1rxRhY >}}
 ##### The prototype Cable Guiding System travelling through a straight pipe and pulling the cable.
 The system consists of multiple modules, for now the clamp and pulling module are operational.

-This design fits the PIRATE inspection robot developed at the department of Robotics and Mechatronics of Twente University.
+This design fits the [PIRATE inspection robot](http://inspectierobot.edwindertien.nl/ "PIRATE inspection robot website.")developed at the department of [Robotics and Mechatronics](https://www.ram.ewi.utwente.nl/default.html "The department of Robotics and Mechatronics.") of [Twente University](https://www.utwente.nl/ "The website of University Twente.").
 It has to fit small pipes 2” and larger, and must be able to pass T-joints.

 ![Clamping mechanism in a pipe.](img/work/guiding/guide_clamp.jpg)
 ##### The clamping module can fit in pipes of different materials and sizes.
 The clamping mechanism is here shown without the cables and other modules attached.